EunsangJeon/spring-boot-bootstrap/README.md

 - There is no plumbing code: makes your code simple and clear.
 - Flexible architecture.
 Lots of projects and modules.
 - Staying current.

+## Bean Scope

+- singleton: One instance per Spring Context.
+Default.
+- prototype: New bean whenever requested. @Scope("prototype") or @Scope(ConfigurableBeanFactory.SCOPE.PROTOTYPE) below @Component
+- request: One bean per HTTP request
+- session: One bean per HTTP session
+- You ought to keep minimum number of instances.

+## DAO

+- Data Access Object

+## GOF

+- Gang of Four Design Patterns in Java.
+It refers design patterns which were defined by four authors: Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides in their book Design Patterns: Elements of Reusable Object-Oriented Software.

+## Difference betwoen GOF singletone and Spring singletone

+- GOF singletone is "one instance in JVM" while Spring singletone is "one instance per Spring Context.